kingarthur11/role-base-auth/README.md

-# role base authorisation app
+# Role base authorisation app
-# Fourstrides Prototype Service Repository
+# AB Microfinance Bank Service Repository

 Welcome to the AB Microfinance Bank repository.
 This repository is home to our prototype service built with laravel PHP, which resides in the `role-base-auth` folder.